thingsboard/thingsboard.github.io/docs/user-guide/entities-and-relations.md

 **Note:** Don't forget to replace $FROM_ASSET_ID and $TO_ASSET_ID with valid asset ids.
 **Note:** One can relate any entities.
 For example, assets to devices or assets to users.
-You can receive them as a result of previous REST API call or using Web UI.
+You can receive them as a result of previous REST API call or use Web UI.

 ### Step 2: Assign attributes to the assets

-Thingsboard provide ability to assign attributes to entities and manage them.
+Thingsboard provides the ability to assign attributes to entities and manage them.
 This topic is covered in separate guide.
 <p><a href="/docs/user-guide/attributes" class="button">Working with device attributes</a></p>

 ### Step 3: Upload telemetry data from devices

-Thingsboard provide ability to work with telemetry data for devices and other entities.
+Thingsboard provides the ability to work with telemetry data for devices and other entities.
 This topic is covered in separate guide.
 <p><a href="/docs/user-guide/telemetry" class="button">Working with telemetry data</a></p>

 ### Step 4: Creating Rules for Alarms

-Thingsboard provide ability to raise alarms using rule engine for devices and other entities.
+Thingsboard provides the ability to raise alarms using rule engine for devices and other entities.
-This topic is covered in separate guide.
+This topic is covered in the separate guide.
 <p><a href="/docs/user-guide/alarms" class="button">Working with alarms</a></p>

 ### Step 5: Design your dashboard